thepirat000/Audit.NET/README.md

     Audit.Core.Configuration.JsonAdapter = new JsonNewtonsoftAdapter(settings);
     ```

-    Or by calling the `JsonNewtonsoftAdapter()` fluent configuration API:
+    Alternatively, you can use the fluent configuration API with the `JsonNewtonsoftAdapter()` method, like this:

     ```c#
     Audit.Core.Configuration.Setup()